LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 are found, outputs Prolog source files that can then be consulted or compiled in the usual way by your Prolog compiler.

-To compile to disk and also load into memory the source files we can use the :ref:`predicates_logtalk_load_1` built-in predicate:
+To compile to disk and also load into memory the source files, we can use the :ref:`predicates_logtalk_load_1` built-in predicate:

 .. code-block:: text

    | ?- logtalk_load([source_file1, source_file2, ...]).

-This predicate works in the same way of the predicate ``logtalk_compile/1`` but also loads the compiled files into memory.
+This predicate works in the same way as the predicate ``logtalk_compile/1`` but also loads the compiled files into memory.

 Both predicates expect a source file name or a list of source file names as an argument.
 The Logtalk source file name extension, as defined in the adapter file (by default, ``.lgt``), can be omitted.

-If you have more than a few source files then you may want to use a :term:`loader file` helper file containing the calls to the ``logtalk_load/1-2`` predicates.
+If you have more than a few source files, then you may want to use a :term:`loader file` helper file containing the calls to the ``logtalk_load/1-2`` predicates.
 Consulting or compiling the loader file will then compile and load all your Logtalk entities into memory (see below for details).

-With most :term:`backend Prolog compilers <backend Prolog compiler>`, you can use the shorthands ``{File}`` for ``logtalk_load(File)`` and ``{File1, File2, ...}`` for ``logtalk_load([File1, File2, ...])``.
+With most :term:`backend Prolog compilers <backend Prolog compiler>`, you can use the shorthand ``{File}`` for ``logtalk_load(File)`` and ``{File1, File2, ...}`` for ``logtalk_load([File1, File2, ...])``.
 The use
-these shorthands should be restricted to the Logtalk/Prolog top-level interpreter as they are not part of the language specification and may be commented out in case of conflicts with backend Prolog compiler features.
+these shorthands should be restricted to the Logtalk/Prolog top-level interpreter, as they are not part of the language specification and may be commented out in case of conflicts with backend Prolog compiler features.

 The built-in predicate :ref:`predicates_logtalk_make_0` can be used to reload all modified source files.
 With most backend Prolog compilers, you can also use the ``{*}`` top-level shortcut.
 Files are also reloaded when the compilation mode changes.
-An extended version of this predicate, :ref:`predicates_logtalk_make_1`, accepts multiple targets including ``all``, ``clean``, ``check``, ``circular``, ``documentation``, ``caches``, ``debug``, ``normal``, and ``optimal``.
+An extended version of this predicate, :ref:`predicates_logtalk_make_1`, accepts multiple targets, including ``all``, ``clean``, ``check``, ``circular``, ``documentation``, ``caches``, ``debug``, ``normal``, and ``optimal``.
 For example, assume that you have loaded your application files and found a bug.
 You can easily recompile the